DeniseSl22/create-bridgedb-diseases/README.md

 Create BridgeDb Identity Mapping files
 ======================================

-This groovy script creates a Derby file for BridgeDb [1,2] for use in PathVisio, etc.
+This Groovy script creates a Derby file for BridgeDb [1,2] for use in PathVisio, etc.

 The script will be tested with Wikidata [3,4] from November 2019, and is based on the [create_bridgedb_metabolites repository](https://github.com/bridgedb/create-bridgedb-metabolites)